kyma-incubator/compass/docs/investigations/graphql-partial-updates/graphql-partial-updates.md

 This way we are getting rid of restriction on `nil` values from previous examples, because if we don't want to update the current value we just don't use the action, and if we do specify it, the value of field nested inside can be a `nil`.

-The drawback of this solution is a lot o boilerplate needed for each mutation.
+The drawback of this solution is a lot of boilerplate needed for each mutation.

 Example: [link](https://techblog.commercetools.com/modeling-graphql-mutations-52d4369f73b1)